 - Active intelligence—Adding intelligence to the digital workspace provides a vastly better solution.
 For example, intelligence makes it possible to create unique and specific feeds for each user.
 Much as in the consumer world, employees can get key data, reports or other information about their own company or key competitors as it emerges.
 This raises the level of awareness for all staff.
 Intelligent digital workspaces can also guide workers through tasks and even provide functionality similar to what they experience in their B2C activities.
 In interactions similar to those with personal digital assistants like Amazon’s Alexa, employees can simply ask the intelligent workspace, “What is my remaining insurance deductible?”
 That’s far simpler than remembering an HR portal password, logging in, looking for a report and then finding the data.
 Adding intelligence even allows the workspace platform to learn how each employee goes about work and adapt accordingly, providing data or services to the employee in advance―when it’s needed and without being prompted.

 Citrix is a leader in digital workspace technology and a pioneer in next-generation intelligent offerings.
 The Citrix Intelligent Workspace will be the leading option for many organizations that are serious about maximizing the engagement, productivity and effectiveness of their employees and digital workforce.
-To learn more about Citrix Workspace intelligence, click here.
-Or to hear about the benefits of intelligent workspace capabilities from Forrester analyst Andrew Hewitt, check out this Citrix and Forrester webinar.
+To learn more about the benefits of Citrix Workspace and the intelligent capabilities from Forrester analyst Andrew Hewitt, check out this Citrix and Forrester webinar.

 1 “Digital Workplace Market Worth $35.7 Billion by 2023,” MarketsandMarkets, 2019